- Energy-efficient living

 - Use the correct tools for the job to ensure a better result and less wear and tear.

 - Consider non-powered tools for jobs like lawn edging and hedge trimming.
-For small jobs they are the quiet and pollution-free option.
+For small jobs they are quiet and pollution-free.

 - Protect your tools from the weather by putting them away after use.

 - Maintain manual tools.
 Remove rust with a metal brush and a rag soaked in rust remover such as methylated spirits.
 Wipe clean and oil thoroughly.
 Use a sharpening stone regularly to keep blades sharp.

 - Look after wooden handles and parts so they don't split.
 Oil wooden handles with linseed oil and mineral turpentine.
 Sand down any rough edges to remove splinters.